Hamanako Tourism Zone

 「The Lake of the Sea」- A new story starting from Lake Hamana -

-Five hundred years in the past, from the times when the sea and the lake were connected, rich blessings were nurtured, and this is connected in turn to manufacturing....
+Five hundred years in the past, the sea and the lake became connected, and since then rich blessings were nurtured.
+This would be the beginning of manufacturing....

-Lake Hamana has cultivated the plentiful blessings of nature, it has created people, it has created things, it has made communities, and has created an environment that gives rise to play.
-Touched by the ‘Lake of the Sea’ a new story will begin.
+Lake Hamana has cultivated the plentiful blessings of nature, creating people, creating things, making communities, and creating an environment that gives rise to play.
+Touched by the ‘Lake of the Sea,’ a new story will begin.

 The Characteristics of this Area

 It is blessed with a relatively warm climate throughout the year, and has one of the highest amounts of sunlight in the whole of Japan.
 However, in winter a strong, seasonal north-westerly wind blows, known as the 'Karakkaze of Enshu' which is strongly associated with winter in the region.

 The area to the west of Lake Hamana is the main center; to the north is the mountainous region of the south western reaches of the steep Southern Alps.
 To the south lies the open Enshu Sea, and to the east more mountains with the Tenryu River cutting through them to connect with the sea.
 Surrounded by different environments on each point of the compass, from oceans to mountains, it is blessed with a rich variety of nature.

 From the foot of the Southern Alps, centering on the Kosai mountain range, the worship of nature was born and Buddhist culture started to flower.
 There are many shrines and Buddhist temples dating from the Heian period through to the Edo period.
 Known as bizarre Tokaido festivals, the magnificent Enshu Arai tezutsu fireworks,, 'Hiyondori' and 'Okunai' are traditional entertainments that have been passed down to the present day.